alejandra-badia/ecommerce-marketing-bi-engine/README.md

 | Meta       |         4.27x |        1.68x |   -61% |
 | TikTok     |         3.13x |        1.16x |   -63% |

   Google Ads and Meta also experienced substantial ROAS declines.
 No channel should be assumed to be immune from the broader efficiency problem.
-Marketing scaling

 **Immediate actions:**